emberjs/website/source/guides/rails.md

         view: Photoblog.IndexView.create()
 	  })
     })

-  }
+  } // End States

 });
 ```

 Here, we're defining a state manager for our application.
-We set up our states object and include a single state, `photos`, which we also set set as the initial application state.
+We set up our states object and include two states, `bootstrap` and `photos`. `bootstrap` is set as the initial state, and it handles creating and setting up our data store, and then it goes to the `photos` state.
 The `photos` state itself has a single substate, called `index`.
-This substate is set as the initial substate for the `photos` parent state.
+This state is set as the initial substate for the `photos` parent state.
 The `index` substate has a single property, called 'view' which we are going to set to an index view.
 We haven't written that yet, so lets do that.

 ### Creating the Index View